Free & Reduced Price Meals

 For an application specific to the High School and/or Middle School meal program, click on the following:

-If you required that an application be sent to you directly to your attention, please contact Mrs. Kris Barr at (724) 625-1518, ext.
-1510, or email@example.com.
+If you required that either of the above applications be sent to you directly to your attention, please contact Mrs. Kris Barr at (724) 625-1518, ext.
+1510, or [email protected].
 An application will be sent home with your youngest child.
 If you have other questions or need additional assistance, call (724) 625-1518, ext.
 1510.

 Frequently Asked Questions